Ell1ott/cheapies-app/README.md

 ### Planned Features
 - **Saved Deals:** Save deals to revisit later.
 - **Notifications:** Get alerts when new deals are posted.
-- **Personalization:** Customize your app experience based on your interests.
+- **Personalization:** E.g. dark and light mode and other personal preferences

 ## Technologies